melaniebrgr/learning-computer-science/04-rust/materials.md

     - [ ] 6.3.
 Concise Control Flow with if let
   - [ ] 7.
 Managing Growing Projects with Packages, Crates, and Modules
   - [ ] 8.
 Common Collections
-    - [ ] 8.1 Storing Lists of Values with Vectors
+    - [x] 8.1 Storing Lists of Values with Vectors
     - [ ] 8.2 Storing UTF-8 Encoded Text with Strings
     - [x] 8.3 Storing Keys with Associated Values in Hash Maps
   - [ ] 9.
 Error Handling
+    - [ ] 9.1 Unrecoverable Errors with panic!
+    - [ ] 9.2.
+Recoverable Errors with Result
+    - [ ] 9.3.
+To panic! or Not to panic!
   - [ ] 10.
 Generic Types, Traits, and Lifetimes
   - [ ] 11.
 Writing Automated Tests
   - [ ] 12.
 An I/O Project: Building a Command Line Program